 The word “boycott” means that someone voluntarily withdraws from using something, buying, or dealing with a person, group, or country and is used as a form of protest.
 But where did this word come from?
-It actually can be traced back to a specific event, and a person’s name, from 1880.
+It can be traced back to a specific event and a person’s name from 1880.

-The word “Boycott” began to used in newspapers to describe the Irish Land Leagues tactic in publicly shunning Boycott.
-Its use was expanded not long after at the beginning of the 1900s when the uppercase “B” was replaced with a lowercase “b” to reference this type of action.
-Now when you hear someone wanting to “boycott” something, you’ll know it was all because of some Irish farmers fighting for what they wanted and a man who just happened to have the wrong job at the wrong time.
+The word “Boycott” began to be used in newspapers to describe the Irish Land League’s tactic in publicly shunning Boycott.
+Its use was expanded not long after the beginning of the 1900s when the uppercase “B” was replaced with a lowercase “b” to reference this type of action.